ai-collection/ai-collection/README.md

 #### Chat With Your Data in Dozens of Human Languages.
 [Visit](https://www.thataicollection.com/redirect/rtutor?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)

-RTutor uses OpenAI's powerful large language model to translate natural language into R code, which is then excuted.
+RTutor uses OpenAI''s powerful large language model to translate natural language into R code, which is then excuted.
 You can request your analysis, just like asking a real person.
 Upload a data file (CSV, TSV/tab-delimited text files, and Excel) and just analyze it in plain English.
 Your results can be downloaded as an HTML report in minutes!

 [More Information and Pricing](https://www.thataicollection.com/en/application/rtutor?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)